 Within the context of the Lexical Constructional Model, which provides a comprehensive account of the relationship between syntax and all facets on meaning construction, this paper is concerned with one of the major representational modules of the model, viz. a lexical template.
 It is claimed that a lexical template consists of a semantic specification plus a logical structure.
 The logical structure formalism is constructed on the basis of Aktionsart distinctions proposed in Role and Reference Grammar (Van Valin & Lapolla, 1997; Van Valin, 2005).
 Aktionsart regularities are captured by the external variables of the template, specified in Roman characters, and by a set of high-level elements of structure that function as semantic primitives.
 Lexical templates also contain internal variables, marked with Arabic numerals, and formally expressed in terms of a catalogue of lexical functions.
 These variables capture world-knowledge elements that relate in a way specific to the predicate defined by the lexical template.
 In order to test the viability of lexical templates, a detailed analysis of a set of verbs within the lexical domain of cognition is included.

-This list is based on CrossRef data as of 04 april 2022.
+This list is based on CrossRef data as of 20 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.